Skyshader77/Lacryma-Hydra/chapter8.typ

 _The purple born and their eccentricities_ thought Nix.

-She removed her handmaiden clothes and put on the gown.
+She removed her handmaiden clothes and put on the gown, delighting in its tender fabric.

 Before her stood a girl who dreamed to become a princess.
 For this one night, Nix would grant that girl's wishes.